foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/gameplay-guide.md

 #### And Draughts of Fate Unwound

 Combining the previous two tips into one, don't be afraid to use your excess cash on Draughts of Fate Unwound from apothecaries.
 These will refund all of your perk points, allowing you to redistribute them in ways that are more useful to your current goals.
 Can't find the highest tier gear?
 Use a draught and craft it yourself.
 Already crafted everything you need and no longer want the crafting perks?
 Use a draught and spend those points on other skills.
-(For this reason it's not a bad idea to level all 3 crafting skills regardless of your build.)
+(For this reason it's not a bad idea to dabble in all 3 crafting skills regardless of your build as you play.)